Rick Husband: Tributes

-Quotes

-Husband describes how he became a shuttle commander having flown in only one other space flight:

-"I was just at the right place at the right time."

-Rick Husband before his first flight:

-"It [space] was just so incredibly adventurous and exciting to me.
-I just thought there was no doubt in my mind that is what I want to do when I grow up."

-Husband was also well known for his faith, and in the last-request forms that astronauts fill out before every flight, he left his pastor a personal note:

-"Tell them about Jesus; he's real to me."

 Personal life

-Husband's wife Evelyn (born September 18, 1958) details her Christian life with Rick and his struggles to fulfill his lifelong dream to become an astronaut in the 2004 book High Calling: The Courageous Life and Faith of Space Shuttle Columbia Commander Rick Husband co-written with Donna VanLiere.
-The Husbands have two children: a daughter, Laura Marie (born October 5, 1990), and a son, Matthew (born August 3, 1995).
+Husband's wife, Evelyn (born September 18, 1958), details her Christian life with Rick and his struggles to fulfill his lifelong dream to become an astronaut in the 2004 book High Calling: The Courageous Life and Faith of Space Shuttle Columbia Commander Rick Husband co-written with Donna VanLiere.
+They had two children together: Laura Marie (born October 5, 1990) and Matthew (born August 3, 1995).
 Evelyn married Bill Thompson in January 2008 and was the keynote speaker for the memorial ceremony at the Astronaut Memorial "Space Mirror" at the Kennedy Space Center in Florida, five years after the Space Shuttle Columbia tragedy.